SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    /> the first item in the list is now equal to \"\(shoppingList[0])\" rather than \"Eggs\"
    </ the first item in the list is now equal to "Six eggs" rather than "Eggs"

+When you use subscript syntax, the index you specify needs to be valid.
+For example, writing ``shoppingList[shoppingList.count] = "Salt"``
+to try to append an item to the end of the array results in a runtime error.

 You can also use subscript syntax to change a range of values at once, even if the replacement set of values has a different length than the range you are replacing.
 The following example replaces ``"Chocolate Spread"``, ``"Cheese"``, and ``"Butter"``